chrisspre/Mosaic.OData/src/Mosaic.OData/EDM_Structure.md

 - **Basic Attribute**: Simple value types (strings, booleans, numbers, identifiers)
 - **Reference Attribute**: References to other model elements represented in XML/JSON as qualified names, type names, etc.
+  - **Global Reference**: Fully qualified names that reference elements anywhere in the model
+  - **Relative Reference**: Names that reference elements relative to a specific parent context
 - **Path Attribute**: Path expressions in form of a sequence of model elements represented in XML/JSON as a string with delimiters (e.g., `/`, `.`, `@` ...)
+  - **Absolute Path**: Paths that start from a well-defined root context
+  - **Relative Path**: Paths that are resolved relative to a specific element context

 ---